ehma90/ehma90/README.md

-# Hi there, I'm Emmanuel :wave:
+# Hi there, I'm Mfonobong udokang :wave:

 - I’m happy to meet you, currently looking to collaborate with other developers.
 - My code is almost guaranteed to run on your device :relaxed:.